atauenis/fcmd/README.md

 Please note that the FC is in the early stage of development and has many bugs.
 We give no warranty on the safety of your data or installed software.
 Use this at your own risk.

 At the moment FC contains only russian language file.
-If you're searching for an english version of FC, stop it.
+If you're searching for an english version of FC, stop the unpromising activity.
 For now it doesn't exist and it will not be implemented in the near future (the string list is unstable, it gets updates almost every commit)

 ##How to compile: